HACKONDEX/caos-course/seminar-02/README.md

   - `-Werror` option make all warning mesages into error messages.

-  - `Wfatal-errors` option causes the compiler to abort compilation on the first error.
+  - `-Wfatal-errors` option causes the compiler to abort compilation on the first error.

   - `-E` option to generate `.c` or `.i` file which will include the